I Owe Back Taxes: Can I Still Apply for U.S. Citizenship?

 One of the important requirements for U.S. citizenship is that the applicant show "good moral character."
 This doesn't mean showing that you're better than the average person, but it does involve showing that you have behaved well, including paying your taxes.

 The naturalization application Form N-400 issued by U.S. Citizenship and Immigration Services (USCIS) specifically asks about whether you have paid the taxes that you owe, including any federal, state, and local obligations.
-(See When Visa or Green Card Holders Must Pay Taxes if you're in doubt about your obligation.)
+(See When Visa or Green Card Holders Must Pay Taxes if in doubt about your obligation.)

 Make Sure You Actually Owed Taxes

-If your household income was low enough, it's possible that you didn't owe taxes at all.
+If your household income was low enough, it's possible that you didn't owe taxes at all for some years.
 With regard to federal taxes, this IRS page can help: Do I Need to File a Tax Return?.
-Of course, you'll need to make sure to follow the rules for the years you failed to file.
+The range is usually between $14,000 and $25,000 depending on your age, whether you are filing singly or jointly, and so on.

 How to Remedy Past Nonpayment of U.S. Taxes